Great company to deal with

 Salary sacrifice is no longer a niche HR perk or a marginal tax optimisation tool.
 In a UK tax system defined by frozen thresholds, rising National Insurance pressure, and shrinking traditional reliefs, salary sacrifice has quietly become one of the few remaining structures that still works — when implemented correctly.

 What has changed is not the mechanism itself, but the context around it.
 Employers are under pressure to retain staff without inflating fixed salaries.
-Employees are seeing more of their income drift into higher effective tax bands without any real increase in purchasing power.
+Employees are seeing more of their income drift into higher effective tax bands, with no real increase in purchasing power.
 At the same time, government policy has made clear which behaviours it still wants to encourage: pension saving and electric vehicle adoption.

 Salary sacrifice now sits at the intersection of all three.